Harry Klaff, Brooklyn native and Chief of Operations for the

 Special to the Brooklyn Daily Eagle, March 17, 2017

 By Palmer Hasty

 HK: “Yes.
 I grew up in Bensonhurst, which was basically half Jewish and half Italian.
 It was a great place to grow up.
 I lived on Bay Parkway, it was all apartment buildings.
 We used to play basketball and stickball at the Cropsey Avenue Park.
 We also played stickball in the schoolyard at PS 101.
 I went to Lafayette High School.
 Sandy Koufax went there, way before me of course.
 PS 101 and Jr. High 128 also had some famous graduates.
 Two of The Three Stooges went there…Moe Howard and Curley…they were from Bensonhurst.
-When we were just 12 years old we’d take the subway to Madison Square Garden for the Knicks and Rangers games.
-Even at that age we never thought twice about traveling alone on the subway.
+When we were just 12 years old we’d take the subway to Madison Square Garden for the Knicks and Rangers games, even at that age we never thought twice about travelling alone on the subway.
 It’s certainly not like that today.”

 BE: Any particularly special memories?

 HK: “My number one memory includes every time I went to Ebbets Field.
 That was always something very special.
 I went to at least 10 games a year.
 When I was nine I was there on opening day in 1956, when they raised the Dodgers only World Championship banner.